If you're having trouble with reactivation, there are a few reasons why you may not be able to reactivate your account this way:

 You reactivated your account, but your following/followers or Tweet counts are wrong

-Some users' following/followers or Tweet counts do not immediately display their previous numbers upon reactivation.
-Don't worry!
-These will be fully restored within 24 hours of reactivation.
-If it has been greater than 48 hours and your counts have still not been restored, contact support for assistance.
+Some people’s following/followers or Tweet counts do not immediately display their previous numbers upon reactivation.
+Don't worry, these will be fully restored within 24 hours of reactivation.
+If it has been more than 48 hours and your counts have still not been restored, contact support for assistance.

 You deactivated your account more than 30 days ago

 Users have 30 days to log in to reactivate a previously deactivated account.
-If it has been more than 30 days since you deactivated, your account has been permanently deleted and we will not be able to reactivate it.
+If it has been more than 30 days since you deactivated, you will not be able to reactivate your account.
 Sign up for a new account.

 You think your Twitter account was hacked and deactivated